So, should you put a comma after introductory words such as now, today, etc.?

 Next week is finals week.

-Now used as both an adverb (first example) and a discourse marker (second example):
+Here's the word now used as both an adverb (first example) and a discourse marker (second example):

-Now I need to pull my pie out of the oven.
+Now I need to pull my pie out of the oven. —Note that this answers the question of when, so it's functioning as an adverb.

 As always, hope this helps, and feel free to discuss or ask me if you have questions!